-Responsibilities: Cantor oversees all aspects of the football recruiting process – from official and unofficial visits to academic eligibility of prospects to social media and camps.
+Chuck Cantor is in his third year as the director for player personnel for Virginia Tech football program, as he oversees all aspects of the football recruiting process – from official and unofficial visits to academic eligibility of prospects to social media and camps.

-Prior to Virginia Tech: Cantor came to Virginia Tech following a year at Temple University as the coordinator of external operations/on-campus recruiting coordinator.
-While there, he helped coordinate all prospect visits, helped oversee communication processes, kept up with prospect academic eligibility and coordinated the advance identification of potential student-athletes for the Owls.
+Cantor came to Virginia Tech following a year at Temple University as the coordinator of external operations/on-campus recruiting coordinator.

 Cantor worked at LIU-C.W.
 Post as the receivers coach in 2013, and prior to that, he worked as an offensive graduate assistant at Middle Tennessee State in 2012.
-From 2008-11, he worked with current Georgia head coach Mark Richt as an assistant athletic recruiting coordinator.
-While at Georgia, Cantor spearheaded the day-to-day recruiting coordination and was an integral part of the recruiting efforts that landed Georgia’s "Dream Team" recruiting class of 2011 considered by many to be the top recruiting class in the country.
-He also played a big role in coordinating parts of the Mark Richt Football Camp.
+From 2008-11, he worked at Georgia with head coach Mark Richt as an assistant athletic recruiting coordinator, where he was an integral part of the recruiting efforts that landed Georgia’s "Dream Team" recruiting class of 2011 considered by many to be the top recruiting class in the country.